Outstanding ancient cities and towns around the world

 - Taos Pueblo and Acoma Pueblo – United States, New Mexico.
 Some of the oldest continuously inhabited communities in United States, outstanding urban planning monuments built by Native Americans starting from around 500 -1000 AD.
 The apartments form a single, enormous structure, built of adobe.

 - Teotihuacan – Mexico, México.
-One of the largest ancient cities in the world containing numerous monuments of architecture and art.
+One of the largest ancient cities in the world with numerous monuments of architecture and art.
 Established around 200 BC and was abandoned in the 7th – 8th centuries AD.
 Hugely impressive monument of urban planning is Avenue of the Dead.
 Exceptional structure is Pyramid of the Sun – third largest ancient pyramid in the world.
 Height – 71,2 m.
 Pyramid of the Moon is an older pyramid from 200 – 450 AD, 42 m high.
 Site contains numerous valuable murals.

 - Caral – Peru, Barranca.
 The oldest known city in Americas, inhabited somewhere between 2600 -2000 BC.
 The pyramids in this city were built at the same time when pyramids were built in Egypt.
 The largest pyramid here though is 18 m tall.
 It is considered that this was a sacred city.